 - Easy to use for young children

-- Best youth compound bow for 10 years old or under it
+- Best youth compound bow for 10 years old.

 - The string can come loose easily

 The Vortex is a bow that can grow with your kids; it has draw weights from 16lbs up to 45lbs.
 With easy to adjust draws your kids can have hours of fun learning how to become an experienced archer.
 This lightweight compound bow offers the same design as the full-size options.
-Your kids can have hours of fun in words with this durable youth bow.
+Your kids can have hours of fun in words with this durable youth bow that’s why I also call it girls youth compound bow because its so light that even girl can handle it easily.
 Included in this kit are three arrows and a bow holder.

 While most customers like the bow, there are concerns with the arrows, as they may bend or shatter easily.
 The sites can also fall off easily, so you may want to look at other options for both arrows and sites.

 Final Verdict: This product is a good option for kids that are just learning archery, it is also affordable, so if your kid gets bored easily you won’t have a huge equipment cost.
-It also has a five-year warranty, so should something not work, you know you are covered. it can best youth bow compound for 12 years old or more than that. it can be the finest youth bow for deer hunting.
+It also has a five-year warranty, so should something not work, you know you are covered. it can best youth bow compound for 12 years old or more than that. it can be the finest hunting bow for youth.

 - It has a great design, and the bow has a nice draw